-This Dark Chocolate Peppermint Bark recipe is an easy and delicious no-bake holiday treat!
-Dark Chocolate and white chocolate infused with peppermint is the perfect dessert combination.
+This easy Dark Chocolate Peppermint Bark recipe is a delicious no-bake holiday treat!
 You’ll love this homemade candy!
+Dark Chocolate and White Chocolate infused with peppermint is the perfect dessert combination.

 If you can’t get enough peppermint, definitely try our Peppermint Cheesecake!
 It’s divine!
 We have tons of Easy Christmas Treat Recipes to try this season.

-This Dark Chocolate Peppermint Bark is an insanely simple candy to make!
+This Dark Chocolate Peppermint Bark candy is an insanely simple candy to make!

 Step 1 – Line pan and Melt Dark Chocolate